 The uptick coincides with the rise of the EG.5 variant, which some health experts nicknamed “Eris” on social media.
 EG.5 now represents more than 20% of Covid cases in the U.S.

 Scientists are also paying attention to a new variant, BA.2.86, that carries a large number of mutations — meaning it looks significantly different from the original version of Omicron and the previously dominant strain targeted by the upcoming Covid booster shots this fall.
 Only nine cases have been detected in the U.S. thus far.

-Guidelines from the Centers for Disease Control and Prevention about masking, testing and isolation haven't changed much since the CDC last updated its recommendations in August.
-But as the virus continues to spread, here's what the agency recommends in regards to masking, testing and isolation.
+Guidelines from the Centers for Disease Control and Prevention about masking, testing and isolation have changed slightly since last summer.
+Here's what the agency recommends.

 When to wear a mask